My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 - In order to make blocks, you have to continue using the same colors for the next rows.
 Always make sure that the threads are hanging at the wrong side of the work.
 When you need to change colors, just pull up the one you need and put aside the current color.

-- Just continue the pattern in rows until you reach the desired length of the stripes.
+- Continue the pattern in rows until you reach the desired length of the stripes.

 How to Incorporate Colorblocking in Designs